Mukhkantivardhak Ubtan

 How To Use

-As a Daily Cleanser or Weekly Mask:
+As a Daily Cleanser or Weekly Mask

-- Apply evenly on face and neck
+- Apply evenly on the face and neck.

 Use 3–4 times a week for visible radiance and even skin tone.